 Slip & Fall cases run the gamut.
 Our law firm has settled serious slip & fall matters involving spinal surgery for $1.4 million and another case involving multiple arm surgeries for $1.8 million.
 A slip and fall on ice involving a leg fracture with surgery settled during trial for over half a million.
 Another slip and fall in a parking lot with a shoulder injury settled for nearly $400,000.
-Some slip & falls like any case settle for less money as well.
-A slip and fall in a motel with no clear liability and limited injury settled for $30,000 while a fall on a NYC sidewalk due to a small chip defect settled for $25,000.
+Some slip & falls like in any case settle for less money as well.
+A slip and fall in a motel with no clear liability and limited injury settled for $30,000 while a fall on an NYC sidewalk due to a small chip defect settled for $25,000.

 What factors determine if a slip and fall lawsuit will result in a large or small personal injury settlement?

 Usually, the determining factors to value injury cases include issues such as liability.
 If we can easily show the person or company we are suing was at fault, did not follow safety rules, and was negligent that helps prove liability.
 Whether there is a dangerous or hazardous condition also influences the settlement.
 On the one hand, a defendant will pay more if it allows a hazardous condition to exist on its property.
 But on the other hand, if a condition is open and obvious, the defense can argue the plaintiff was at fault for not seeing it.
 Notice is an essential element as described above.
 The amount rises or falls based on the damages sustained by the injured party since the recovery is legally meant to compensate the injured plaintiff and put them back in the same place they were before the trauma.

 Elements of damages include pain and suffering, loss of enjoyment of life, lost wages, medical expenses, and others.
 Usually, more medical treatment by a plaintiff increases the ultimate compensation.